Survival Food And Emergency Food Storage

-Here’s the deal, you can buy ready to eat cans of food like chili, beef stew, green beans, canned corn, fruit cocktail, canned peaches, canned pears, and so much more.
+Here’s the deal, you can buy ready-to-eat cans of food that you don’t need to heat on your stove in a pinch, like a chili, beef stew, green beans, canned corn, fruit cocktail, canned peaches, canned pears, and so much more.
 Peanut butter and jam are great for this section too.

 Extras For The Pantry

 And don’t forget spaghetti sauce, tomato sauce, or tomato paste.
 I love Rotel tomatoes, diced tomatoes, and green chilies.
 Every time you pick up a can, think about this, will I eat this?
 Can I prepare a meal with this?
 Mayonnaise, Miracle Whip, and pickles are great to add as well.

 Please stock the garden seeds you can grow.
 Where I buy my garden seeds: SeedsNow